Bereavement and Grief

 Social Connections and Support

 As you navigate the grieving process, the social connections you have built and continue to build will become more important than ever.
 Having family, friends, and peers to share your feelings and thoughts with can provide you with a strong support system.
-Although the pandemic has significantly altered the way in which we interact with others, social media and technology provide a great way to connect with family and friends.

 Nature